vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 mg/dL and 180 mg/dL.
 The delta between the maximum and the minimum level of glucose seen can get used up by the body within a matter of minutes, and exactly how many minutes varies a lot based on how much physical exertion is happening at the time.
+Moreover, in the postprandial state for a carbohydrate-heavy meal, a huge amount of glucose is being released into the bloodstream from the GI tract, that, per first pass metabolism, is seen by the liver before entering circulation, and without the liver taking it out of circulation, glucose levels in the bloodstream from such a meal could spike very high.

-This means that the liver plays a very important role in making sure to top up glucose levels just enough to stay within the band, and adjust that rate of topping up based on the body's use of glucose.
+This means that the liver plays a very important role in making sure to suppress or top up glucose levels just enough to stay within the band, adjusting dynamically based on the body's rate of use of glucose as well as (in the postprandial state) the rate at which glucose is coming in from the GI tract.

 ### Insulin (level can vary widely)